Social & Behavioral Sciences in Public Health

-The MPH concentration in Social and Behavioral Sciences in Public Health provides students with competencies in the topic areas of theoretical basis of behavioral intervention and psychosocial influences on health and illness; social and behavioral intervention design and implementation; and social and behavioral research methods and program evaluation.
+The MPH concentration in Social and Behavioral Sciences in Public Health provides students with competencies in the topic areas of: 1) theoretical basis of social and behavioral interventions and psychosocial influences on health and illness; 2) social and behavioral intervention design and implementation; and 3) social and behavioral research methods and program evaluation.

 - Identify social and psychological factors and processes in the etiology of disease and health related behaviors

 - Articulate the influence of major social structural divisions such as gender, SES, and ethnicity on health and health related behaviors

 - Appropriately select and apply behavioral science theories to studying health problems in diverse populations

 - Social and behavioral intervention design and implementation.

 - Apply principles from educational, behavioral, communication, social and psychological theory to influence health related behaviors and health status in diverse populations

 - Utilize effective needs assessment and program planning skills to design health-promoting programs and policies